MartaKow/statistical-pairwise-comparison-test/README.md

 # statistical-pairwise-comparison-test
-A statistical pairwise comparison test (A/B test) in accordance with the ITU recommendation for an experiment checking the quality assessment of multimedia files (GIF files)
+A statistical pairwise comparison test (A/B test) in accordance with the ITU recommendation for an experiment checking the quality assessment of multimedia files (GIF files).

+The script was created in order to perform a statistical analysis of the test result of pairwise comparisons of multimedia files.
+The test checked which file from the presented pair seems more real to the survey participant.
+Real and AI-generated gif files were presented.
+Participants marked one of three answers: object A is more real, object B is more real, both objects are equally real.
+Then, the participants' answers were included in the .xlsx file in the form of scores for each object, respectively: 1.0, 0.0 or 0.5.
+An example file with the results is included in the "ABresults.xlsx" file.